Idrek/FSharp.BinaryHeap/README.md

 let replace (item: 'a) (heap: BinaryHeap<'a>) : Option<'a * BinaryHeap<'a>>

-// Pop element, apply function `f` on it and push again into the heap. let update (f: 'a -> 'a) (heap: BinaryHeap<'a>) : Option<BinaryHeap<'a>>
+// Pop element, apply function `f` on it and push again into the heap.
+// Result could be None if heap is empty. let update (f: 'a -> 'a) (heap: BinaryHeap<'a>) : Option<BinaryHeap<'a>>

 // Sort a sequence using a heap.